Capsar/DL-GenISP/README.md

 One such approach was proposed by Igor Morawski, Yu-An Chen, Yu-Sheng Lin, Shusil Dangi, Kai He, and Winston H. Hsu in their paper, "GenISP: Generalizing Image Signal Processing for Low-Light Object Detection" [[2](#morawski2022)].
 The authors proposed a minimal neural ISP pipeline called GenISP that incorporates color space transformation to a device-independent color space and a two-stage color processing approach using image-to-parameter modules.
 They also trained the pipeline under the guidance of a pre-trained object detector and optimized it for machine cognition, rather than making assumptions about perceptual quality.

 In this report, we attempt to reproduce the training of GenISP network as explained by Morawski et al. and evaluate its effectiveness in improving object detection in low-light conditions.
 We follow their methodology and use a subset of their proposed dataset of 7K raw images.
-By reproducing this research, we aim to contribute to the ongoing efforts to improve object detection in low-light conditions and verify the results of Morawski et al.'s work.
+By reproducing this research, we aim to contribute to the ongoing efforts to improve object detection in low-light conditions and verify the reproducibility of Morawski et al.'s work.
 Additionally, we plan to discuss any limitations or drawbacks we encounter during our reproduction process, as well as suggest possible future improvements to the network architecture and training methodology.

 ## Data
 We used the dataset provided by authors of GenISP: Generalizing Image Signal Processing for Low-Light Object Detection [[2](#morawski2022)].
 The dataset consists of 7K raw images collected using two cameras, Sony RX100 (3.2K images) and Nikon D750 (4.0K), and bounding box annotations of people, bicycles and cars.
 The images have been taken in different low-light conditions: ranging from pitch dark to less challenging conditions with artificial lighting.
 The authors have made the dataset publicly available.
-See [RAW-NOD (Night Object Detection) Dataset](https://github.com/igor-morawski/RAW-NOD), the data can be accessed by using [this link](https://docs.google.com/forms/d/1aIKTV6026daYFRtje7zcx4LeDz68AOcpWIH7XxNCICY/viewform?edit_requested=true).
+See [RAW-NOD (Night Object Detection) Dataset](https://github.com/igor-morawski/RAW-NOD), the data can be accessed using [this link](https://docs.google.com/forms/d/1aIKTV6026daYFRtje7zcx4LeDz68AOcpWIH7XxNCICY/viewform?edit_requested=true).